 It is wise to have an advocate fighting on your behalf.

 Work with a Lawyer to Guide You through the Criminal Justice System

 The criminal justice system is complex.
 And, if you have been charged with a crime, you will feel alone and overwhelmed.
-Don’t try to navigate the system or face sentencing on your own when your freedom is on the line.
-Hire one of the affordable criminal defense lawyers at the O’Malley Law Office to work with you and be your advocate in the courtroom.
+Don't try to navigate the system or face sentencing on your own when your freedom is on the line.
+Hire one of the affordable criminal defense lawyers at O'Malley and Sawyer, LLC to work with you and be your advocate in the courtroom.
 The lawyers at our office have 40 years of combined experience we will put to work for you.